Hardwood Flooring Trends 2015

-Considering a home remodel and thinking about new wood floors?
-With the recent real estate market market surge (as of this writing May 2013) new wood floors will help boost selling prices opposed to ones that still have carpeting.
-Today's trends show darker stained products selling quite well.
+With the recent real estate market market surge (as of this writing February 2015) new wood floors will help boost selling prices opposed to ones that still have carpeting.
+Today's trends show darker stained products selling quite well, along with grey tones.
 Hand Scraped distressed and character grade sales remain strong in many areas of the nation, while natural colored wood flooring always seem to be popular.

 Types Of Finishes